Patagonia Fitz Roy Down Parka

 The Patagonia Fitz Roy joins an impressive crowd of parkas designed for winter temperatures and alpine environments.
 Within this class, the updated Rab Neutrino Pro is a comparable jacket that excels in a few major categories.
 The two are very similar in terms of warmth and weight: both contain 800-fill down and clock in just under 19 ounces (the women’s Rab is slightly warmer at 7 ounces of down fill compared to the Patagonia’s 6.4).
 But the 20-denier Quantum Pro of the Neutrino Pro is significantly more durable and weather-resistant than the standard Quantum used on the Fitz Roy.
 While this means that the Patagonia is a softer and more casual-feeling jacket, the Rab is a clear winner when it comes to performance—not to mention, at $375, the Neutrino Pro comes in at a significant $74 cheaper than the Fitz Roy.

-Finally, a down jacket comparison wouldn’t be complete without including a performance-oriented Arc'teryx model.
-Those who want the cozy look and feel of a puffy in an ultralight package will appreciate the Cerium SV.
+A down jacket comparison wouldn’t be complete without including a performance-oriented Arc'teryx model.
+Those who want the cozy look and feel of a puffy in an ultralight package will appreciate the Cerium SV Hoody.
 With a moderate drop in down fill (there is synthetic insulation in areas prone to getting wet like the shoulders), you do sacrifice full-on winter warmth, but in turn get a jacket that’s a lot lighter at 13.9 ounces and packs down smaller.
 The Arc'teryx's thin shell requires extra care just like the Fitz Roy, but for use as a midlayer in less extreme cold, we think the Cerium SV is the superior option.